Cinder7832/Dailied/README.md

 # Dailied

-**Dailied** is a free mobile app for iPhone and Android that gives you and your friends the same three random real-life tasks every day.
+**Dailied** is a free mobile app for Android that gives you and your friends the same three random real-life tasks every day.
 Complete your dailies, build a streak, earn points, help friends with gifts, and climb the ranks together.

 ---